jasonmgru/jasonmgru.github.io/README.md

 This website will contain my social media, hackathon and personal projects, a little bit about me, and my resume.
 I will add more cool stuff as I think of it (blog, virtual assistant, cool videos I've found on Youtube...)

+## How to use
+If you haven't tried this already, click the link at the top of the page

 ## Credits
 This website was pretty easy to make.
 I have to give credit to:
 * Bootstrap https://getbootstrap.com/